RKeelan/Website/Content/stories.md

 # RKeelan - Stories

+## 2025

+* "None of Us Irreplaceable" in [Unnamed Journal](https://www.patreon.com/posts/unnamed-journal-121892472), Winter, 2025.
+	* A besieged city needs a change of leadership.
+	* About 5,000 words.

 ## 2023

 * "Oh Exemplary Restraint, So Rare in the Modern World!" in [On Spec Magazine](https://onspec.ca/on-spec-back-issues/), Fall, 2023.